 Digital Hybrids

-Animation allows me to express the motion and story of my paintings even further.
-Bringing my painting style forward was a natural fit for the frame by frame techniques that I prefer to use when creating my animated pieces.
+This form of animation allows me to express the motion and story of my paintings even further.
+Bringing my painting style forward was a natural fit for the frame-by-frame techniques that I prefer to use when creating my animated pieces.
 Using the interwoven manner of my brushwork in my paintings, I have developed my own styles and approaches to creating these short-run clips of life outside of technology.
-The game of blurring the lines between nature and art and technology, in an attempt to harmonize them becomes my quest here.
-Creating something old with something new.
-Paying homage, and cherishing heritage.
+The game of blurring the lines between nature and art and technology, in an attempt to harmonize them becomes my quest here; creating something old with something new, and paying homage to the beauty of nature.

 Two nighthawks flying at dusk under the constellations of the early winter night sky looking east.